Gonzasestopal/finnerio-db-layer/README.md

 # Finnerio Music DB Layer

-This repo handles migrations and database operations.
+This servie handles migrations and database operations.

 ## Table of Contents